 The World Book Day is celebrated on 23rd April.
 This year, Amazon India is marking the day with the campaign #ILovetoRead and asking readers to tell why they love to read books.

 Well, when it comes to reading, I love novels best.
 When I was in my teens, devouring novels was my favoruite hobby.
 Now, alas, I’m grown up and have to mind the speed of time.
 So the reading is reduced, but not the love of books.
 Anyway, while I was falling more and more in love with novels, someone advised me that I should read ‘better’ books.
 That is, philosophical and spiritual books that teach how to live.
-I do intend to read Bhagvad Geeta one day.
+I do intend to read Bhagavad Geeta one day.
 I’ve glanced through it on an Android app, and it’s sublime.
-Other than that, I don’t think I’d ever be a reader of philisophical or self help books.
+Other than that, I don’t think I’d ever be a reader of philosophical or self-help books.

 I have nothing against these books.
 Except that I find them boring.
 Instead, I love diving into a good novel and losing myself in its pages.